 I am not a native English speaker; this article was translated by AI.

-ubuntu_gpu(KVM/libvirt, UEFI/OVMF) - Goal: 8x H800 + 4x NVSwitch passthrough, single-node K8s + GPU Operator + Prometheus, DCGM metrics available
+ubuntu_gpu(KVM/libvirt, UEFI/OVMF) - Goal: 8x H800 + 4x NVSwitch passthrough, GPU scheduling in single-node K8s, and DCGM metrics collected by Prometheus

 flowchart TD A[VM boot + GPU passthrough] --> B[Black screen / some GPUs fail to init] B --> C[Switch to non-Secure Boot OVMF] C --> D[Increase PCI hole64] D --> E[NUMA + vCPU pinning] E --> F[8 GPUs + NVSwitch OK] F --> G[K8s + GPU Operator + Prometheus] G --> H[DCGM metrics verified]